AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-lance-iceberg-multimodal.md

 ## LanceDB: Beyond Embeddings

-LanceDB's longer-term positioning is as an AI-native multimodal lakehouse—not just an embedding store.
+LanceDB's longer-term positioning is as an AI-native multimodal lakehouse, not just an embedding store.
 It supports storing raw blobs alongside vectors in the same table, enabling truly unified storage for AI datasets.

 In this model, a Lance table for a vision model training dataset might store: `image_bytes` (raw PNG/JPEG), `embedding` (1536-dim float vector), `label`, `source_id`, and `created_at`.
 Retrieval is a single operation that returns both the embedding neighborhood and the raw image bytes, without an additional object storage fetch.